ibotty/openshift-letsencrypt/Readme.md

 ## Limitations
 For now, there are the following limitations.

+ * It only supports domain names of length smaller than 64 characters.
  * It only implements `http-01`-type verification, better known as "Well-Known".
  * Multiple domains per certificate are not supported.
 See issue #1.
  * It will not create the letsencrypt account.